-What dog friendly accommodation do YHA offer?
+What dog-friendly accommodation does YHA offer?

 It’s free to bring your pooch if you’re pitching your own tent at one of our campsites.
 If you opt for one of our glamping options, it’s an additional £5 per dog per night.
 And if you’re taking the whole hostel to yourself on Exclusive Hire, it costs £40 per dog for the duration.
-Take a look at these six dog friendly accommodation types.
-With dog friendly accommodation this comfortable, you’ll be happy to let sleeping dogs lie…in.
+Take a look at these six dog-friendly accommodation types.
+With dog-friendly accommodation this comfortable, you’ll be happy to let sleeping dogs lie…in.

 From £99 per night

 One of our most popular dog friendly accommodation spots is YHA Street.
 This quirky and cute Swiss-style wooden chalet is paw-fectly positioned for memorable walkies around the Mendip Hills, Somerset Levels and Glastonbury Tor.
 The 525ft conical hill of Glastonbury Tor is four miles away.
 Dogs are welcome at this National Trust-managed landmark and (according to Pagan belief) home of the King of the Fairies.
 The view from the 15th –century castle at the top is awesome.
 Visit Glastonbury Abbey or enjoy a roam around the 36 acres of parkland surrounding one of England’s earliest and most important abbeys.

 From £199 per night